bakdata/quick/docs/docs/user/examples/real-time-monitoring.md

 ## Quick

-Now you are ready to process and query our data with Quick.
+Now you are ready to process and query the data with Quick.
 To start a Quick instance, you can refer to the [getting started guide](../../getting-started/setup-quick).

 #### Gateway